wismh/wind-engine/docs/sdd.md

   loop, `run_bind` (`src/ecs/systems.cpp`) runs every frame and calls `clone_document` — which
   replaces `UiInstance` with a fresh `assets.get<UiDocument>(canvas.document)` — whenever `instance_needs_rebuild` sees `UiInstance::loaded_document != UiCanvas::document` (plus
   stylesheet/data-context).
-The splash's document only exists in memory, so `canvas.document` and `canvas.data_context` must stay at their defaults (matching `UiInstance`'s equally-defaulted `loaded_document`/`loaded_data_context`) to keep that check a no-op — otherwise the in-memory document gets silently clobbered by a failed asset lookup on the very next frame.
+Both splash documents only exist in memory, so each canvas's `document` and `data_context` must stay at their defaults (matching `UiInstance`'s equally-defaulted `loaded_document`/`loaded_data_context`) to keep that check a no-op — otherwise the in-memory document gets silently clobbered by a failed asset lookup on the very next frame.
-- **The game underneath is already running while the splash shows, so its own root needs a constant opaque backdrop, and that backdrop must be explicitly despawned when it's over** — this was wrong in the first implementation, caught by the game visibly flashing behind the splash for its first frame. `on_start()` and `Schedule::Fixed`/`Frame` are never gated (§20.3's opening paragraph), so the game's own UI (a menu, say) is already fully set up and rendering by the time the splash spawns on top of it; on the splash's own first frame the `Image`'s `animation_elapsed` is still 0 (opacity 0, per the keyframe stops above), so with nothing else drawn by the splash, the game shows through underneath for the whole fade-in ramp.
-The fix: the root `<Canvas>` gets its own rule with a **constant** `background: #000000` — no `animation-name`, so it stays fully opaque for the splash's entire lifetime rather than fading with the image — while the `Image` child keeps the keyframe animation from above.
-That opaque root then has to be explicitly removed once the sequence ends, or the game stays permanently blacked out after the image's fade-out finishes: `element.animation_elapsed` clamps at `animation_duration` and the image's last keyframe stop is `opacity: 0`, so the *image* sitting invisible forever would be fine on its own, but the *non-animated, always-opaque* root backdrop never goes away by itself.
-The despawn is ECS-native, not engine-internal hidden state:
+- **The game underneath is already running while the splash shows, so the backdrop needs a constant opaque background, and it must be explicitly despawned when it's over** — this was wrong in the first implementation, caught by the game visibly flashing behind the splash for its first frame. `on_start()` and `Schedule::Fixed`/`Frame` are never gated (§20.3's opening paragraph), so the game's own UI (a menu, say) is already fully set up and rendering by the time the splash spawns on top of it; on the splash's own first frame the `Image`'s `animation_elapsed` is still 0 (opacity 0, per the keyframe stops above), so with nothing else drawn by the splash, the game shows through underneath for the whole fade-in ramp.
+The fix: the backdrop's root `<Canvas>` gets its own rule with a **constant** `background: #000000` — no `animation-name`, so it stays fully opaque for the splash's entire lifetime rather than fading with the image — while the image canvas's `Image` child keeps the keyframe animation from above, independently.
+That opaque backdrop then has to be explicitly removed once the sequence ends, or the game stays permanently blacked out after the image's fade-out finishes:
-  `ui::show_splash` emplaces a `SplashTimer{elapsed = 0, total_duration}` on the spawned entity
-  (separate from `element.animation_elapsed`, which is the UI painter's own per-element concept), and `run_splash_timers` — a system registered in `register_engine_systems` (`ecs::Schedule::Frame`, `ecs::Phase::Input`, `src/ecs/systems.cpp`) — adds real
-  `Time::delta_time` to every `SplashTimer::elapsed` each frame and calls `world.destroy(entity)`
-  once `elapsed >= total_duration` — despawning was floated as optional tidiness in an earlier draft of this section; it is not optional once the backdrop is opaque and constant.
-- No canvas-clear-color change needed for the letterbox bars specifically: `OpenGLCanvas::draw()` already clears to black (`glClearColor(0,0,0,1)`) every frame regardless, so the area the `ScaleWithScreenSize`-fit canvas rect doesn't cover is already black without special-casing — it's only the *inside* of that canvas rect, covered by the game's own already-rendered UI, that needed the explicit opaque backdrop above.
+  `element.animation_elapsed` clamps at `animation_duration` and the image's last keyframe stop is `opacity: 0`, so the *image* sitting invisible forever would be fine on its own, but the *non-animated, always-opaque* backdrop never goes away by itself.
+The despawn is ECS-native, not engine-internal hidden state: `ui::show_splash` emplaces a `SplashTimer{elapsed = 0, total_duration}` on **both** spawned entities (separate from `element.animation_elapsed`, which is the UI painter's own per-element concept, and only meaningful on the image entity) — and `run_splash_timers` — a system registered in `register_engine_systems` (`ecs::Schedule::Frame`, `ecs::Phase::Input`, `src/ecs/systems.cpp`) — adds real `Time::delta_time` to every `SplashTimer::elapsed` each frame and calls `world.destroy(entity)` once `elapsed >= total_duration`; both timers start at `elapsed = 0` with the same `total_duration` and age by the same per-frame `delta_time`, so they always cross the threshold on the same frame with no explicit link between the two entities needed to keep them in sync.
+Despawning was floated as optional tidiness in an earlier draft of this section; it is not optional once the backdrop is opaque and constant.

 ### 20.4 Open question — not v1